benyxxxxx/DashPlayer/README.md

 Contains:

 1. dashsdk: Android Library which is wrap around ExoPlayer.
-This is a short version of a standard DemoPlayer.java
+This is a short version of the ExoPlayer demo project (Can be shorten more if needed)

    Usage Example: